-Children in the Prep school are assessed annually using: Progress Test in English, Progress Test in Maths and Verbal and Non-Verbal tests, as well as CAT4 Testing (GL Assessments).
+Children in the Prep school are assessed annually using Progress Test in English, Progress Test in Maths and Verbal and bi-annual CAT4 Testing (GL Assessments).
 Whole-school assessments help develop an understanding of underlying ability, strengths and weaknesses, as well as providing indicators to progress and expected levels for individuals in the future.

-In addition to whole-school assessments, pupils' literacy and numeracy skills are assessed through formative end of topic assessments as well as summative tests such as NGST (National Group Spelling Test and NGRT (National Group Reading Test).
+In addition to whole-school assessments, pupils' literacy and numeracy skills are assessed through formative end of topic assessments as well as summative tests such as NGST (New Group Spelling Test and NGRT (New Group Reading Test).

-Children in years 5 and 7 complete an online dyslexia screener (GL Assessment).
-All new starters to the school also complete an online dyslexia screener within two weeks of joining the school.
+Children in years 5 and 7 complete an online dyslexia screener in the Advent Term (GL Assessment).
+All new starters to the school also complete an online dyslexia screener wihtin two weeks of joining the school.